Skip to main content

 Key Takeaways

-• Creates small opening in the iris to improve fluid circulation
+• Creates a small bypass opening in the iris

 How LPI Works